Factors That Could Influence Hewlett Packard Enterprise Company (NYSE:HPE)

 Hewlett Packard Enterprise Company (HPE) Fundamentals that are to be considered.

 When analyzing a stock, the first fundamental thing to take into account is the balance sheet.
 How healthy the balance sheet of a company is will determine if the company will be able to carry out all its financial and non-financial obligations and also keep the faith of its investors.
-In terms of their assets, the company currently has 14.75 billion million total, with 18.75 billion as their total liabilities.
+In terms of their assets, the company currently has 14751000000 million total, with 18754000000 million as their total liabilities.

 HPE were able to record -647.0 million as free cash flow during the third quarter of the year, this saw their quarterly net cash flow reduce by -528.0 million.
 In cash movements, the company had a total of -79.0 million as operating cash flow.